Matador Ranch & Cattle Field Day

 Tour 1: Seedstock Genetics / Watershed Wagyu Beef

-Get up and personal with the latest crop of Ranch bred Angus bulls designed for the environment using multiple selection techniques and technologies.
-This tour will enable participants to also view multiple consignments of the Ranches American Wagyu destined for our West Coast customers, a wonderful opportunity to see how the ranch meets its market specifications.
+Get up and personal with the latest crop of ranch-bred Angus bulls designed for the environment using multiple selection techniques and technologies.
+This tour will also give participants the opportunity to view multiple consignments of the ranch’s American Wagyu destined for West Coast customers, offering a firsthand look at how the ranch meets its market specifications.

 Tour 2: Virtual Fencing

 What’s the buzz around virtual fencing?
-Matador has been trialing this technology for multiple years now.
-Come and hear the pros and cons and what’s changed from our cowboys and see the animals and collars in action.
+Matador has been trialing this technology for multiple years.
+Come hear the pros and cons, learn what’s changed from the cowboys, and see the animals and collars in action.

 Tour 3: Soil Health Management

-Come hear from professionals in the know about the advancement in soil health practice, science and applications.
-See for yourself how The Matador is managing soil health across the 400,000 acres and how they participate in soil carbon projects.
+Come hear from professionals in the know about advancements in soil health practice, science, and applications.
+See for yourself how The Matador is managing soil health across 400,000 acres and how they participate in soil carbon projects.

 Networking

-Dinner with Special Guest Matt Hamilton from Local Yocal
+Dinner with Special Guest Matt Hamilton from The Local Yocal

 Friday, June 26, 2026